I got beaten up at Black Hat in the name of cybersecurity

 Being put in the guillotine hold allowed me to see how I could be choked, how I couldn't get out of it, and how I should do the move the next time.

-At one point, Griffin, a UFC hall of famer and former light heavyweight champion, is showing us a move called the Spiral Ride.
+At one point, Griffin, a UFC hall of famer who fought as a light heavyweight, is showing us a move called the Spiral Ride.
 I really couldn't figure it out.
 Then Griffin put me it in it and it clicked.

 I was reverse-engineering getting my ass kicked.

-"They're learning problem-solving skills, where the problem is someone is trying to choke them, and they have to learn the proper defenses and counters," Mir, a former UFC heavyweight champion, said.
+"They're learning problem-solving skills, where the problem is someone is trying to choke them, and they have to learn the proper defenses and counters," Mir, who reigned as a heavyweight, said.
 "Not that I have a lot of experience on the computer, but I would assume it has to be the same world.
 You have to understand certain programs and sometimes you run into things that are brand new."

 Mir has a point.
 Just think of the number of variants of ransomware that have popped up even after similar versions were stopped.